 ONC also established a voluntary Health IT Certification Program that provides for the certification of health IT standards.
 The agency does not test or issue certifications itself; ONC collaborates with organizations that it has authorized to act on its behalf.
 One such collaborator is ICSA Labs, which the ONC has authorized to certify Complete and Modular EHR technology for ambulatory and inpatient organizations.

-- KPi-Tech through ONC and CCHIT certification programs focuses on creating interoperability between health systems to improve the quality of healthcare
+- KPi-Tech through ONC certification programs focuses on creating interoperability between health systems to improve the quality of healthcare

 - Help manage clients reduce costs

 - Improve the coordination of care and information among hospitals, labs, physicians and other healthcare organizations.